tlimpanont/cra-typescript-lint/README.md

 A great foundation that enriches the TypeScript "create react app" project with best practices from eslint, prettier and stylelint.
 There is a "watch" mode on the npm start operation so you don't have to install formatting / linting plugins for your code editor.

 # Motivation
 We as developers strive to write the best software codes.
 This code contains as few bugs as possible and is easy to extend and maintain.
-It is good practice to adhere to certain guidelines for writing code in a software development project.
+It is a good practice to adhere to certain guidelines for writing code in a software development project.

 ## Goals